Zeigren/bookstack_docker/README.md

 Run with `docker stack deploy --compose-file docker-stack.yml bookstack`

 Once it's started you can login with username 'admin@admin.com' and password 'password'.

+## Issues

+Upgrading from 0.25.5 to 0.26.* isn't working properly.

 ### Inspiration